rsa-tools/teaching/index.md

 ### Welcome to RSAT Training material

-#### Context of RSAT

-The [Regulatory Sequence Analysis Tools (RSAT)](http://rsat.eu) modular computer programs specifically designed for the detection of regulatory signals in non-coding sequences.
+The [Regulatory Sequence Analysis Tools (RSAT)](http://rsat.eu) comprises modular computer programs specifically designed for the detection of regulatory signals in non-coding sequences.
 RSAT servers have been up and running since 1997.
 The project was initiated by **[Jacques van Helden](http://jacques.van-helden.perso.luminy.univ-amu.fr/)**, and is now pursued by the RSAT team.

 #### A dedicated server for learning